-Internal control in 2014
+Internal control in 2015

-The executive management assessed the effectiveness of good corporate governance and internal control and identified areas in need of improvement.
 Internal guidelines are used to support operational management and compliance with these guidelines is subject to continuous supervision.
-In particular, the Audit Committee plays a major role in ensuring regulatory compliance with respect to the effectiveness and performance of internal control.
+In 2015, the Group updated its internal control guidelines and specified the set of instructions related to internal control practices.